Developers-Here-Mobility/Here-Mobility-Demand-API/README.md

 <a name="demand.v2.s2s.GetRideListRequest"/>

 ### GetRideListRequest
-A request to get a ride list according to query parameters.
+A request to get a ride list according to query parameters

 | Field | Type | Label | Description |